junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — Introduced in Senate
 - 2017-05-17 — Read twice and referred to the Committee on Foreign Relations.
 (Sponsor introductory remarks on measure: CR S3014-3015)
+- 2018-06-26 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-06-27 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute.
+Without written report.
+- 2018-06-27 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute.
+Without written report.
+- 2018-06-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 489.